 – Permissionless access to global liquidity

 – Manipulation-resistant price feeds (no dependency on oracles)

 – Shared incentives for all participants (node operators and liquidity providers)

 – On-chain swaps with no pegged tokens

 A Glimpse Into the Future

 Cross-chain swaps are just the beginning for THORChain.
 There are many possible use cases on top of THORChain’s cross-chain liquidity network.
 Soon, the protocol will introduce synthetic assets, borrowing and lending, leveraged trading and other functionalities, summarised under the keyword “ThorFi”.

-The next step for the network is to upgrade the current Chaosnet to Multi-Chain Mainnet and integrate additional blockchains, such as Terra.
+The next step for the network is to upgrade the current Chaosnet to Multi-Chain Mainnet and integrate additional blockchains.